MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/share-app.md

 #### Can guests use Microsoft Graph via Microsoft Security Graph connector or a custom connector using Microsoft Graph APIs?
 No, Azure AD guests can't query Microsoft Graph to retrieve information for a tenant in which they’re a guest.

-#### What InTune policies apply to guests using my Power Apps?
+#### What Intune policies apply to guests using my Power Apps?
-InTune only applies policies of a user’s home tenant.
-For instance, if Alice@Contoso.com shares an app with Vikram@Fabrikam.com, InTune continues to apply Fabrikam.com policies on Virkam’s device regardless of the Power Apps he runs.
+Intune only applies policies of a user’s home tenant.
+For instance, if Lesa@Contoso.com shares an app with Wanda@Fabrikam.com, Intune continues to apply Fabrikam.com policies on Wanda’s device regardless of the Power Apps Wanda runs.

 #### What connectors support guest access?
 All connectors that do not perform Azure AD authentication of any type supports guest access.
 The following table enumerates all connectors that perform Azure AD authentication and which connectors currently support guest access.
 Many of these will be updated leading up to general availability.